alitonia/backend-test/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory and add necessary configuration (database connection, etc.).
+    * Create a `.env` file in the root directory and add necessary configuration (database connection, etc.).
+You can
+      copy the file `.env.sample` for simplicity.
+    * NOTE: You have to create username, password and database in MySQL, according to what you input into the env file
+    * NOTE: You should run MySQL on the default port 3306

 ### Running the API